 Day 7: Japanese Alps

-Travel to Hotaka and ride up into the Japanese Alps on the Shin-Hotaka Ropeway, reaching an observation platform at 2,156 metres, which gives breathtaking views over the surrounding mountains (weather permitting).
-Drive to Takayama where you will be staying at an onsen hotel.
+Travel to Hotaka and ride up into the Japanese Alps on the Shin-Hotaka Ropeway for breathtaking views over the surrounding mountains (weather permitting).
+Drive to Takayama where you will spend the night at a ryokan, a traditional Japanese inn with onsen facilities.
 Here you can relax and bathe in the natural hot spring pools and experience this most traditional pastime.
-This afternoon you will have time to explore Kamisannomachi Street and sample the street food on offer (at your own expense).
+This afternoon you will have time to explore Kamisannomachi Street and sample the street food on offer.
+This evening, enjoy dinner in your ryokan.

 Includes: Breakfast, Dinner